chzbrgr71/container-hackfest/README.md

-# container-hackfest
+# Azure Container Hackfest - Building cloud native applications using Kubernetes

-Learning materials for the Azure Container Hackfest (Building cloud native applications using Kubernetes)
+This repo contains materials for the Azure Container Hackfest event series.
+This includes attendees lab guides, slides, and source code.